skip navigation

 Prevailing Wages

-This page provides a general overview of prevailing wage requirements for public works and building service maintenance contracts administered by local governments in Washington State, including types of projects, rates, and required forms.
+This page provides an overview of prevailing wage requirements for public works and building service maintenance contracts administered by local governments in Washington State—including wage rates, exemptions, intents & affidavits, and common mistakes.

 It is part of MRSC’s series on Public Works Contracts.